All Episodes

 I mean, how could anybody really know?

-You know what one of the sources for what is his models.
+One of the sources for what is his models.

-Some of the I'm just reading to you what I found here.
+Some of the, I'm just reading to you what I found here.

 Some of the models suggest that Mars does have an iron core, but it's up for debate.